AdrianPricopie/Python-API-Testing-/README.md

-# API testing for simple book
+# API testing for simple book with pytest

 The scope of this project is to use all API knowledge gained throught the Software Testing course and apply them in practice, using a live application.